pushpad/known-push-services/README.md

 You can use this list for limiting outgoing connections to trusted hosts.

 If you see a browser push service that is not in the list, feel free to open an issue or a pull request.

+The list is maintained by [Pushpad](https://pushpad.xyz) and is based on a large dataset (~200M web push subscriptions).